TinaLand/standford_cs224w_project/FINAL_REPORT.md

 3. **Scalability**: MARL architecture scales better to larger stock universes (action space: 5 × 3^10 vs 3^50 for single agent).

 *Note: Full MARL ablation requires training separate agents for each configuration.
+The current implementation creates a template for MARL ablation analysis (see `results/marl_ablation_template.json`).
+To complete the analysis, separate agents need to be trained for Single-Agent RL and Independent Learning configurations, followed by backtesting and comparison of portfolio-level metrics (Sharpe Ratio, Max Drawdown, Cumulative Return).
 See `scripts/run_marl_ablation.py` for implementation.*

 #### 4.3.3 Comparison with State-of-the-Art Methods